COCCYDYNIA

 Coccydynia Procedure

 Coccydynia, characterized by persistent pain in the coccyx or tailbone region, may require surgical intervention in severe or refractory cases.
-The procedure, known as coccygectomy, involves surgical removal of part or all of the coccyx to alleviate pain and improve function.
+The procedure, known as Coccygectomy, involves surgical removal of part or all of the Coccyx to alleviate pain and improve function.

 Coccydynia Recovery